K-12 STEM Lessons & Resources

 Our mission is to provide a space for authentic learning, creative problem-solving, and cooperative planning for K-12 teachers who are looking to expand upon their skillset and provide opportunities for student-driven inquiry in the classroom.

-Fairfax County Public Schools, Virginia
+Arlington Public Schools, Virginia

-Andrea is a member of our ACCESS Lending Library cohort!
+Ally is a member of our ACCESS Lending Library Program and was recently selected for the 2025 STEM Teacher Leadership Academy cohort!

 AFOSR K-12 STEM Resource Library